 1. Progressive resistance training

-This is, without question, the most effective intervention.
-A 2023 network meta-analysis examining 73 randomized controlled trials found that resistance exercise — alone or combined with nutrition — was the most effective intervention for improving quality of life, strength, and physical function in people with sarcopenia.
+This is the best-supported intervention.
+A 2023 network meta-analysis examining 73 randomized controlled trials found that resistance exercise — alone or combined with nutrition — was one of the most effective strategies for improving quality of life, strength and physical function in people with sarcopenia.
 Combining strength training with aerobic exercise and balance work produced the best overall results.

 The protocol that makes a difference: 2-4 weekly sessions of progressive resistance training (free weights, machines, or bands), with loads that allow you to complete 8-12 reps with good form but where the last 2-3 genuinely challenge you.
 Progressively increasing the load over time is not optional — it is the signal your muscle needs to maintain itself and grow.